 Oldenburgh’s position is commensurate in rank to a member of the Senior Executive Service.
 Oldenburgh is responsible for leading and implementing Human Resources strategies supporting business initiatives on a global scale.
 He is also the Executive Champion for People Respecting Individuality, Diversity and Equality (PRIDE), the Exchange’s LGBTQIA+ Special Emphasis Program.

-Diversity, equity and inclusion are at the core of the Exchange’s culture and represent the strength of the organization.
-The Exchange challenges itself in its ability to recruit, hire, promote and retain a diverse and inclusive workforce to create business advantages and opportunities for growth.
-A major employer of Veterans and military spouses, the Exchange has hired more than 1,900 Wounded Warriors since 2010 and more than 55,000 Veterans and military spouses since 2013.
-The Exchange aims to hire a total of 75,000 Veterans and military spouses by 2030.
+The Exchange recruits, hires, promotes and retains a diverse and inclusive workforce.
+A major employer of Veterans and military spouses, the Exchange has hired more than 1,900 Wounded Warriors since 2010 and more than 57,000 Veterans and military spouses since 2013.

 Oldenburgh was born in Burlington, Vermont.
 He earned his Doctorate of Management in Organizational Leadership from the University of Phoenix.
 He also holds a Master of Arts in Human Resources Management and Human Resource Development from Webster University, as well as a Bachelor of Arts in Speech Communication from Cameron University.
 Oldenburgh is a Society for Human Resource Management member and holds a Senior Professional in Human Resource Management (SPHR) certification from the Human Resources Certification Institute.
 He also holds Strategic Workforce Planning (SWP) certification from the Human Capital Institute and Change Management certification from Cornell University.